 The Family Business research group is actively seeking prospective PhD students to study with us and contribute to our understanding of this important field.

 The University of Adelaide understands the importance of encouraging and nurturing the next generation of researchers.

+The University of Adelaide understands the importance of collaborative research and strong partnerships with industry and professionals in today's global market.
 We view these interactions as essential elements in advancing the University's research and teaching objectives as well as adding value to you as our partners.